 January is a long dark month.
-It makes me want to do nothing but the minimum that life requires of me and enter into a state of quasi hibernation.
+It makes me want to do nothing but the minimum that life requires of me and I tend to enter into a state of quasi hibernation.
 It is the natural cycle of nature and I am wise to embrace this annual slumber.
 It’s good for the soul.
-But only doing the minimum in life is not always the sensible course to take.
-Consider this.
+But only doing the minimum in life is not always the sensible course of action to take.

 We all have our minimums, that line in the proverbial sand that we choose to not cross in life.
 Anything past that line is not considered acceptable.
-I won’t work for less than $20.00 per hour.
-I refuse to go up another dress size.
-I am not going to allow people to treat me poorly.
-These are all mental marks of our honor that characterize who we are.
+You might say, I won’t work for less than $20.00 per hour or, I refuse to go up another dress size or hopefully, I am not going to allow people to treat me poorly.
+These are all mental marks of principles that characterize who we are.
 But what happens when we hang out near these honor lines for too long?

-That’s what happens when you hang out too close for too long to your personal minimums.
+That’s what happens when you hang out too close for too long to your personal principle minimums.